ExeVirus/nodecast/docs/_posts/2022-01-12-episode-1-talking-with-benrob.md

 ### Benrob Bio
 _____________________________

 Self taught, does a lot of programming things.
 Likes open world and story driven games, such as Subnautica, Minecraft, and Valve Titles.
 Stumbled across Minetest via the Linux Mint repositories back in ~2012.
 Left and came back to Minetest back in ~2015.
-Enjoys the redstone-esque mod [Mesecons](https://content.minetest.net/packages/Jeija/mesecons/), and feels most connected with the Minetest Community of all comunnities he is a member of.
+Enjoys the redstone-esque mod [Mesecons](https://content.minetest.net/packages/Jeija/mesecons/), and feels most connected with the Minetest Community of all communities he is a member of.

 * Creator of [The Infinite IKEA](https://content.minetest.net/packages/benrob0329/ikea/) game for Minetest Engine.